rundeck/docs/docs/administration/install/linux-rpm.md

 Rundeck is now up and running!

-Next, learn how to [create your first Rundeck Enterprise project](/manual/03-getting-started.md#project-setup)
+Next, learn how to [create your first Process Automation project](/manual/03-getting-started.md#project-setup)

 ## Note about Linux Groups